 - A generally formal and dense built character relative to the design principles of each area type, with tallest heights and densest built form to the district centre. - Appropriate transition between District Centre and Urban Residential area types.
-This is likely most appropriate to be gradual transition in height and formality. - Appropriate transition between the development (Bilton Parkland and District Centre area types) and the existing dwellings along Cawston Lane.
-Suitable measures may include the creation of landscaped space between new and existing (appropriately accessible and overlooked), stepping down in scale and responses to built form characteristics.
-For example the building line of new development may step back to align with existing dwellings. - Treatment of gateways which relate to the characteristics of each area, for example a gateway into the district centre may be focused on an area of public realm.
+This is likely most appropriate to be gradual transition in height and formality. . - Appropriate transition between the development (Bilton Parkland and District Centre area types) and the existing dwellings along Cawston Lane.
+Suitable • measures may include the creation of landscaped space between new and existing (appropriately accessible and overlooked), stepping down in scale and responses to built form characteristics.
+For example the building line of new development may step back to align with existing dwellings.
+Treatment of gateways which relate to the characteristics of each area, for example a gateway into the district centre may be focused on an area of public

-- Appropriate built response within schools site(s) to district centre opposite, if a school building(s) is placed along this frontage it will likely be appropriate for some built form to face the district centre. - An appropriate proposal for the HLR gateway, where it may be suitable for a grouping to be formed with built form on the east side of Cawston Lane. - Appropriate transition between the development and the existing dwellings along Cawston Lane.
-Suitable measures may include the creation of landscaped space between new and existing (appropriately accessible and overlooked), transitions in scale and responses to built form characteristics.
-For example the building line of new development may step back to align with existing dwellings. - A more consistent and ordered built form character to the northern end of Cawston Lane, which also relates to the northern end of the Community Spine Road. - Treatment of gateways which relate to the characteristics of each area, for example a gateway which relates to the district centre opposite may also feature a corresponding area of public realm and share built form features.
+Appropriate built response within schools site(s) to district centre opposite, if a school building(s) is pl some built form to face the district centre.

+An appropriate proposal for the HLR gateway, where it may be suitable for a grouping to be formed

+- Appropriate transition between the development and the existing dwellings along Cawston Lane.
+Su space between new and existing (appropriately accessible and overlooked), transitions in scale and building line of new development may step back to align with existing dwellings. - A more consistent and ordered built form character to the northern end of Cawston Lane, which also . - Treatment of gateways which relate to the characteristics of each area, for example a gateway which relates to the district centre opposite may also feature a . corresponding area of public realm and share built form features.